 2. What are the benefits of starting Haute Baso for the two entrepreneurs?

 3. Haute Baso employs many female artisans.
 Research has shown that women spend most of their income on their children’s education, health and nutrition.
 Explain how employing women can make a long-term positive change to Rwanda.

 4. Haute Baso was featured in the East African Weekly for their participation in the biannual Kigali Pop Up.
 How do you think that an invitation to exhibit and feature in a magazine affects the status of entrepreneurs in their community?

-5. What are the likely challenges faced by Haute Baso?Unit 1: Roles, benefits and challenges of an entrepreneur
+5. What are the likely challenges faced by Haute Baso?Files: 2URLs: 3

 Sub-topic area: Personal development